-BritishVolt: Talks held with two firms over failed gigafactory site
+Britishvolt: Talks held with two firms over failed gigafactory site

 The £3.8bn project had been delayed several times and had struggled to cope with rising costs.

-Along with the 3,000 planned jobs onsite, another 5,000 were likely to be created in the supply chain, bringing a huge boost to the economy of south-east Northumberland and the wider North East.
+Along with the 3,000 planned jobs onsite, another 5,000 were likely to be created in the supply chain, bringing a huge economic boost to south-east Northumberland and the wider North East.

+The business had offered apprenticeships to students at Northumberland College, and businesses nearby had been banking on the influx of thousands of workers.

+Derek Hibbert, owner of Hank Marvin Cafe, in Simpson Street, said the collapse was "absolutely devastating".

+Antony Elliott, who had applied for a job at the site, said he was looking for work again.

+"It was just a general operative job, I just wanted to get into the factory, you can do a lot of different jobs and be moved around and I was just wanting to get my foot in the door," he added.

-Following news of the business' demise on Tuesday, Mr Sanderson, a Conservative, told a meeting of the Cramlington, Bedlington and Seaton Valley Local Area Council, interest had already been received from other parties, the Local Democracy Reporting Service said.
+Following news of the business's demise on Tuesday, Mr Sanderson, a Conservative, told a meeting of the Cramlington, Bedlington and Seaton Valley Local Area Council, interest had already been received from other parties, the Local Democracy Reporting Service said.

 "We have had two approaches to be an alternative operator of that site," he said.